Vinita20/A-Comparative-Survey-on-Symmetric-CryptographicAlgorithms-for-Data-Encryption/README.md

 The block size for DES and 3DES is same while AES uses 128 bits.

 The security of any algorithm is highly based on the length of key being used.
-In the above Fig 8, it is clear that the key size of AES algorithm is high and that of DES is lesser.
+In the table, it is clear that the key size of AES algorithm is high and that of DES is lesser.
 Hence it can be said that security of AES is far better than the other two algorithms.

 DES is the first symmetric encryption algorithm in 1974 by IBM and in 1976 by National Institute of Standard and Technology(NIST){\cite{b12}}.
 To overcome the drawbacks and attacks of DES, 3DES was developed in 1978 by IBM and in 1995 by NIST.
 In 1998, NIST developed a new symmetric encryption algorithm called AES.